-Based on the experience of programs working to enroll children in public insurance programs, school-based programs and campaigns appear to be successful strategies to reach those who are uninsured4, 5.
-An evaluation of Covering Kids and Families, a broad effort to reach uninsured children and their families, indicates that the program increases awareness of the availability of public health insurance programs for families with low and moderate incomes, and may increase enrollment4.
+Health insurance application support and information by community-based case managers may increase enrollment of uninsured children and reduce the time it takes for them to be enrolled4.
+Providing insurance applications to families seeking care in emergency departments may increase child enrollment as well4.
+Multi-component approaches may also increase new enrollments of children5.
+Based on the experience of programs working to enroll children in public insurance programs, school-based programs and campaigns appear to be successful strategies to reach those who are uninsured7, 8.
+An evaluation of Covering Kids and Families, a broad effort to reach uninsured children and their families, indicates that the program increases awareness of the availability of public health insurance programs for families with low and moderate incomes, and may increase enrollment7.

 Insurance outreach and support efforts played a large role in the 1997 launch and subsequent expansion of the State Children’s Health Insurance Program (SCHIP).
 States’ outreach efforts evolved as their programs matured; general outreach and awareness strategies such as mass media campaigns were often replaced with targeted outreach via community organizations for hard to reach populations32.

 Healthcare.gov-Get help - Healthcare.gov.
 Get help applying and more: Find local help or get contacted.

 CMS InsureKidsNow - Centers for Medicare & Medicaid Services (CMS).
 InsureKidsNow: Connecting kids to coverage national campaign.

 PLA-ACA - Public Library Association (PLA).
 Libraries connecting you to coverage: Affordable Care Act.
 American Library Association, Community Catalyst, and Robert Wood Johnson Foundation.